-Since its beginning in 1997, the goal of SEO has been keyword rank position, but should that continue to be the standard as Google continues to weigh personal factors and individualized results?
-In this edition of Plain Talk, we’ll discuss if keyword ranking is still the best way to measure your SEO, and if not, what should you measure instead?
+Since its beginning in 1997, the goal of SEO has been to prioritize keyword rank position, but should that continue to be the standard as Google continues to weigh personal factors and individualized results?
+In this edition of Plain Talk, we’ll discuss if keyword ranking is still the best way to measure your SEO and if not, what SEO tools you should use for search engine optimization.

 Topics we’ll cover include (If you’re impatient, feel free to skip ahead!):